gt-crnch-rg/read-the-docs/docs/gpu/quorra-ampere-bf.rst

 node, rg-login, or access the system from the campus network via VPN or an on-campus connection.

-To request an allocation on Instinct using slurm:
+To request an allocation on Quorra using slurm:

 .. code::

-    //Request an allocation of 1 hr, partition rg-gpu, and specify the node name for the server with -w salloc -t 1:00:00 -p rg-gpu -w instinct
+    //Request an allocation of 1 hr, partition rg-gpu, and specify the node name for the server with -w salloc -t 1:00:00 -p rg-gpu -w quorra

 MIG
 ---
+See our internal docs for more instructions on using MIG with these GPUs.

 Running jobs
 ------------